 Believe it or not there are even more tax benefits for LLCs.

 The 2017 Tax Cuts and Jobs Act created tax benefits for LLCs called the Qualified Business Income Deduction.
 This means that LLCs get a 20% discount on their taxes, which other business types don’t receive.

 How to Start an LLC In Illinois

 Now that you know more about what a Limited Liability Company is and some of the benefits of forming an LLC, it’s time to decide if this is the right structure for your business entity.
 If you’re comfortable with the idea of your business being an LLC then here are the steps you’ll have to take to form an LLC in the state of Illinois.

-*IMPORTANT* If you’d like an experienced professional to guide you through all of the red tape and form filing associated with forming an LLC in the state of Illinois then you would likely benefit from an LLC formation service.
-An LLC formation service helps with obtaining and filing all of the forms you must file to form your LLC, establishing your LLC and also keeping your identity and personal information safe.
-You can read my guide on the best LLC formation service here: Best LLC Service
+*IMPORTANT* If you’d like an experienced professional to guide you through the red tape and form filing associated with forming an LLC in the state of Illinois then you would likely benefit from an LLC formation service.
+An LLC formation service helps with obtaining and filing the forms you must file to form your LLC, establishing your LLC and also keeping your identity and personal information safe.
+You can read my guide on the best LLC formation service here: Best LLC Service.

 Many LLC formation services in Illinois charge fees as low as $0 plus the state filing fees.
 However, my personal favorite LLC formation service is ZenBusiness and they charge $49 plus state filing fees.